zwiebert/tronferno-mcu/README.md

 sun-auto=1  1 enables and 0 disables sun automatic
 random=1 enables random automatic. shutter opens and closes at random times, so it looks like you are home when you are not rtc-only=1  Update the built-in real time clock of the shutter.
-Don't change its programmed timers (and flags)
+Don't change its programmed timers (and flags) a, g and m: like in send command

 help options:
 none

 ```